-There has been a lot of discussion concerning the Texas electricity grid this year, particularly since Winter Storm Uri hit the state in February 2021.
-Regulators, utility executives, and customer advocacy groups are reviewing and assessing the reasons for widespread blackouts in the Electric Reliability Council of Texas (ERCOT), the state’s principal electricity grid, and considering how to prevent an energy shortage from happening in the future.
+There has been a lot of discussion concerning the Texas electricity grid and ERCOT generation mix this year, particularly since Winter Storm Uri hit the state in February 2021.
+Regulators, utility executives, and customer advocacy groups are reviewing the causes of widespread blackouts in the Electric Reliability Council of Texas (ERCOT), the state’s principal electricity grid, and considering how to prevent future energy shortages.
 These investigations will ultimately uncover why power plants failed and how to better prepare them and the overall system for the next incident.

-Beyond uncovering reasons for plant failures, this event has sparked discussion about the generation mix of Texas (and other grids) as many jurisdictions seek to shift to lower CO2-emitting resources.
+Beyond uncovering the reasons for plant failures, this event has sparked discussion about Texas’s (and other grids’) generation mix, as many jurisdictions seek to shift to lower CO2-emitting resources.
 Some experts suggest that the events in Texas may be the strongest case yet for renewable energy (see this article as an example).
 This position made us consider a key question:

-How would a different generation mix have performed in ERCOT?
+How would a different ERCOT generation mix have performed?

-The focus is not on why power plants performed the way they did, but instead, given what we know about how they did perform, would a different mix of power generation sources have done any better at meeting the demand?
+The focus is not on why power plants performed the way they did, but instead on what we know about how they did perform: would a different ERCOT power mix have done any better at meeting demand?
 If so, at what cost and emissions profile?
-To answer this question, we built an interactive model to determine how the ERCOT grid would have performed with a different electricity generation mix.
+To answer this question, we built an interactive model to determine how the grid would have performed with a different ERCOT generation mix.

 If you have ever wondered what Texas could have looked like as a carbon-neutral state, now is your chance to build it.
 We encourage you to consider these key questions when interacting with this tool: